AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 * As a Generic User, I want to...
    * use applications for every age and gender.
    * train the brain by playing.
-   * be guided how to navigate website.
+   * be guided how to navigate the website.
-   * to be given some instructions how to play the game
+   * to be given some instructions how to play the game for the first time.

 _Registers (Logged in) User:_
 * As a Registered User, I want to...
-   * to improve reading skills and concentration everyday
+   * improve reading skills and concentration everyday.
-   * to continuously train the eye peripheral vision
+   * continuously train the eye peripheral vision.
-   * be able to view daily achievements to see one's improvement
+   * be able to view daily achievements to see one's improvement.
-   * to increase level to gain a better outcome
+   * increase level to gain a better outcome.

 _Developer:_
 * As a Developer, I want to...